quasar-chunawala/interview_data_structures/README.md

 # spsc_queue
-An implementation of a lock-free SPSC queue in modern
+A bounded single-producer and single-consumer lock-free queue in modern C++.